hguomin/code-starter-web-frontend-webpack/README.md

     then open the dist\index.html in any browser to see result, you should see the "hello world" in the page

 ## STEP-2: Add multiple bundle environment support
-1. Move the content of the STEP-1 webpack.config.js a new created webpack.common.js, this file will contain common configuration in all environment
+1. Move the content of the STEP-1 webpack.config.js a new created webpack.common.js in ./webpack folder, this file will contain common configuration in all environment
 2. Change webpack.config.js to load different environment configuration by exporting a configuration function as below:
     ```javascript
-    const common = require("./webpack.common");
+    const common = require("./.webpack/webpack.common");
     const { merge } = require("webpack-merge");

     /*